foohyfooh/uwi-grade-checker/readme.md

 ```
 > node main.js
 ```
-The files outputted by this script are .png images which show the grade for each of the courses that you have this semester.

 <b>Note</b>: This script relies on the structure of the UWI website so if the structure changes this script will fail.